Automattic/vip-quickstart/README.md

 After installing all the requirements, complete the following steps to install VIP Quickstart.

 Note: When you run the Git installer, make sure to install Git to your system PATH as the VIP Quickstart installer requires it.
-Subversion also needs to be installed to your system PATH, but that should happen automatically when you run the installer.

 1. Clone the [VIP Quickstart Github repo](https://github.com/Automattic/vip-quickstart)
 2. Run the `vip-init.bat` file in `wbin`